Mineral vs. Chemical Sunscreen

 All sunscreen filters provide good protection against UVB rays (the main skin cancer causing rays), but not all filters provide dependable protection against longer-wavelength UVA rays that promote hyperpigmentation.
 Some of the chemical UVA filters break down quickly in real-world use whereas zinc oxide provides the most dependable true broad-spectrum coverage.

 Mineral sunscreens with inorganic filters tend to be chalkier and can leave a white cast, whereas chemical ones with organic filters are generally more cosmetically elegant.
-Certain organic filters (like avobenzone) can be a bit more sensitizing on the skin, so our dermatologists typically recommend inorganic filters for more sensitive skin.
+Certain organic filters (like avobenzone) can be a bit more sensitizing on the skin, so some dermatologists recommend inorganic filters for more sensitive skin.

 However, it’s important to address that it’s difficult for people with darker skin tones to find a mineral sunscreen that works for them because of the aforementioned white cast.
 Many brands say that inorganic (mineral) sunscreens are “better” but this leaves minimal options for darker skin tones.
 Chemical sunscreens are just as effective, safe for use, and tend to have little to no white cast.
 SPF options with organic (chemical) filters are a great option for darker skin tones.

 In reality, it doesn’t really matter what type of sunscreen you use.
 What’s most important is that you’re applying at least SPF 30 every day, and are diligent with reapplying every 2 hours when you’re outdoors.
 So which sunscreen you decide to choose doesn’t really matter as long as you’re applying enough product.
-Our dermatologists recommend at least ⅓ - ½ a teaspoon for your face, neck, and ears.
+Most dermatologists recommend at least ⅓ - ½ a teaspoon for your face, neck, and ears.

 The Dark Horse: Hybrid Sunscreens

 A less talked about option is hybrid sunscreens, which use a combination of organic and inorganic filters.
 These sunscreens combine the benefits of mineral and chemical sunscreens.
 They tend to be better tolerated by sensitive skin while being more cosmetically elegant than sunscreens with purely inorganic filters.
 Hybrid sunscreens are a great option to try out for a more blendable sunscreen that may be more suitable for sensitive skin.
-If you're looking for a derm-approved hybrid sunscreen, check out 'Screen - Apostrophe's own sunscreen for sensitive and acne-prone skin. 😌

 Overall, when it comes to the big “chemical vs mineral” sunscreen debate, one isn’t really better than the other.
 They each have their own set of benefits.
 At the end of the day, what matters most is finding sunscreen you love and are willing to apply every day.
 Our derms recommend looking for broad-spectrum protection of at least SPF 30.
 Regardless of which type of sunscreen you choose, don’t forget to #SlatherOn your SPF!